nsomanath/Connect-On-premises-to-Azure/README.md

 VPN Gateway in Azure provides secure connectivity between your on-premises networks and clients.

-Cconnect your on-premises network to Azure with VPN Gateway using Azure CLI commands in Visual Studio Code
+Connect your on-premises network to Azure with VPN Gateway using Azure CLI commands in Visual Studio Code